Trensant/TrensantGFX/README.md

 	<script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
 	<script type="text/javascript" src="https://www.google.com/jsapi"></script>

 =========================================
 ### Build Notes
 #### Webpack
 We use webpack to build our dist files and include the built files.
-To build your own dev file enter webpack at the console.
+To build your own dev file enter at the console:
+$> webpack

 To build a minified production version:
 	Add an environment variable PROD_ENV and set to 1.